efildriew/starterkit-frontend-m3/Readme.md

 ## User Stories

-**404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault

-**500** - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault

 **Homepage** - As a user I want to be able to access the homepage so that I see what the app is about and login and signup

 **Sign up** - As a user I want to sign up on the webpage so that I can share my journey with others